Everything we do revolves around Recorded Oral Storytelling (ROS).

 Strokes, which can take away the ability to speak and tell stories, is a leading cause of death in the US.
 About 795,000 people suffer a stroke each year in the US alone.
 That means someone has a stroke every 40 seconds.
 And every 4 minutes, someone dies of one.
 Around 1/3 of people who have strokes have difficulty speaking after.

-This is to say nothing of the other types of dementia, MS, Parkinson’s, ALS, Huntington’s, cancer and its treatments, that can take away your ability to recall and share stories by affecting your memory or speech.
+Other types of dementia, MS, Parkinson’s, ALS, Huntington’s, cancer and its treatments, and many other diseases or conditions can take away your ability to recall and share stories by affecting your memory or speech.
+Even in a health brain, time is often the culprit of lost memories.

-Even if these statistics don’t scare the storyteller, consider the impact on you as the caregiver of someone with dementia.
-Your loved one’s recorded stories could help you remember them as you knew them, and not as the disease made them—giving you peace and comfort in an unthinkably difficult time.
+Maybe your loved one doesn’t care about their stories.
+But they care about you and those who will endure their declining years.
+Their recorded stories help you remember them as you knew them, and not as the disease made them—giving you peace and comfort in an unthinkably difficult time.

-The bottom line is, the earlier you preserve your memories, the more you and your family will have to remember later in life.
+The bottom line is, you probably know someone who has or had dementia, Alzheimer’s, Parkinson’s, or a stroke.
+Even if you don’t… our memories naturally fade if we aren’t intentional.
+Do you want to risk these conditions robbing your family of its most precious treasure?
+Or do you want to protect that treasure?
+The earlier you preserve your memories, the more you and your family will have to remember later in life.
 The more you’ll have to pass down.
 The more your family heritage will grow instead of shrink.